 Three Great Ways to Get More Value of This Degree

 Today’s savvy teachers are always looking for ways to turn their education into an opportunity to add long-term value to their careers, and there are many ways in today’s educational environment to do just that.
+One thing to consider is getting your general education credits from a community college, either locally or out of state.
 From STEM programs and special education concentrations to combined B.S. / M.S. programs in education, value can be added in some very innovative ways.
 This can make the pursuit of an education degree even more rewarding for aspiring teachers everywhere.